WCI-Computer-Science/WCI-Walks-extension/README.md

+# Not supported!
+This project has been abandoned, as WCI Walks now takes data from Google Fit, so there is no need for an app/extension.

 # Extension for WCI Walks
 This is the very simple extension that allows WCI Walks to be opened as an extension